XingGi/belajarreact/README.md

 ## Available Scripts

-In the project ganteng banget directory, you can run:
+In the project banget directory, you can run:

 ### `yarn start`